 Because teachers are at different levels within their careers, each one of their needs and motivations for improvement is different.
 Therefore, Bright Star conducts a survey at the beginning and end of each school year, as well as after each organization-wide professional development day, to ensure all teachers' professional growth needs are addressed, budgeted and met to the best of our resources.
+During the orgwide professional development days, VAMS attends Bright Star Schools' professional learning days, which provide opportunities for teachers to attend differentiated sessions by content area (i.e. Mathematics, ELA, Science, History, etc.) and professional specific goals (i.e. English language development strategies, restorative continuum practices, building relationships with students, etc.).

-VAHS shall use both student achievement data and instructional data to develop the school site professional development plan.
+VAMS shall use both student achievement data and instructional data to develop the school site professional development plan.
 At the beginning of each school year, the Deputy Superintendent of Education will review the CAASPP data, diagnostic testing results (such as from state aligned interim assessments, and pretests on online math and reading programs) to determine the efficacy of the previous year's instruction and student and teacher needs.
-This information will be used to develop the school wide goals, which will ultimately inform instruction.
+This information will be used to collaboratively develop the school wide goals with the school Principal, which will ultimately inform instruction.
 Additionally, teacher observation and evaluation data will be closely tracked in our HR reporting system to determine trends in teacher needs.
-We have a few positions to help in this endeavor: Deputy Superintendent of Education, Vice President of Curriculum and Instruction, Instructional Coaches, and of course, the Principal.
-These experienced educators will perform routine observations, provide feedback and prepare professional development (PD) workshops for the "Professional Learning Communities" (PLCs) as needed.
+We have a few positions to help in this endeavor: Deputy Superintendent of Education, Vice President of Curriculum and Instruction, Vice President of People Development, Instructional Coaches, and the Principal.
+These experienced educators will perform routine observations, provide feedback and prepare professional development workshops for the "Professional Learning Communities" (PLCs) as needed.